shinokada/terma/README.md

 This script automates installing a terminal setup described in [this article](https://towardsdatascience.com/the-ultimate-guide-to-your-terminal-makeover-e11f9b87ac99).

+## Caution

+This script for a new Mac.
+If you already installed iTerm2 and plugins, I suggest saving the ~/.oh-my-zsh directory, ~/.zshrc file, and ~/Library/Preferences/com.googlecode.iterm2.plist.
+I recommend using [Automate Brew Installer](https://betterprogramming.pub/how-to-automate-homebrew-installs-on-your-new-mac-or-linux-51e06881c5b7) first to save your brew list and then reinstall it after the Terma installation.

 ## Features

 This script installs followings, if it is not installed on you system: